garden-io/garden/docs/reference/commands.md

 ### garden publish

-**Build and publish module(s) to a remote registry.**
+**Build and publish module(s) (e.g. container images) to a remote registry.**

 Publishes built module artifacts for all or specified modules.
-Also builds modules and dependencies if needed.
+Also builds modules and build dependencies if needed.

+By default the artifacts/images are tagged with the Garden module version, but you can also specify the `--tag` option to specify a specific string tag _or_ a templated tag.
+Any template values that can be used on the module being tagged are available, in addition to ${module.name}, ${module.version} and ${module.hash} tags that allows referencing the name of the module being tagged, as well as its Garden version. ${module.version} includes the "v-" prefix normally used for Garden versions, and ${module.hash} doesn't.

 Examples: